 For many clients, their spending today may not resemble the life they want to lead in retirement.
 We encourage them to find ways to add activities that inspire them – they may not be able to take a months-long safari now, but working in a shorter trip around school calendars and professional obligations can be a meaningful reminder of what they’re working towards.

 If you feel that you’re missing the forest for the trees (financially speaking), and that your energy is going towards bills and daily responsibilities rather than towards building your family’s financial success and well-being, we encourage you to reach out.
-Talking with a Modera adviser can help you cut through the clutter and re-focus on what matters.
+Talking with a Modera advisor can help you cut through the clutter and re-focus on what matters.

 Modera Wealth Management., LLC is an SEC registered investment adviser with places of business in Massachusetts, New Jersey, Georgia, North Carolina and Florida.
 SEC registration does not imply any level of skill or training.
 Modera may only transact business in those states in which it is registered or qualifies for an exemption or exclusion from registration requirements.